Trails & Routes

 Because of our beautiful scenic and winding roads, with challenging hill climbs and proximity to the natural environment, riders love to explore the hills, extend their rides from the city streets and enjoy riding more safely on roads with less traffic.
-The Shire is also fast becoming a mecca for mountain trail bikes (mtb) with many dedicated trail rides, the mudda biddi track and other ‘off the beaten track’ experiences to enjoy.
+The City is also fast becoming a mecca for mountain trail bikes (mtb) with many dedicated trail rides, the mudda biddi track and other ‘off the beaten track’ experiences to enjoy.

 2. Can cyclists ride two abreast on the roads?

 Yes.
 State road rules say that bicycles can ride two abreast with up to 1.5m between riders.
 Failure to do so incurs a $50 fine.
 Riders must also remain at least 2m behind a vehicle.
 Failure to do so incurs a $100 fine.
 For more information visit https://rsc.wa.gov.au/Road-Rules/Browse/Cyclist

 Cyclists can ride in a group at any time (but not more than two abreast).

 3. When can a driver overtake a cyclist?

 In WA a bicycle shares the same road rules as a motor vehicle.